 Banding fertilizer to the side and below the seed at planting is an efficient application method for soybeans.
 This method is especially useful in reduced-till or no-till soybeans because P and K have only limited mobility into the soil from surface broadcast applications.

 However, with narrow row soybeans, it may not be possible to install fertilizer units for deep banding.
 In that situation, producers can surface-apply the fertilizer.
 Fertilizer should not be placed in-furrow in direct seed contact with soybeans because the seed is very sensitive to salt injury.

 Soybean seldom responds to nitrogen (N) in the starter fertilizer.
 However, some research under irrigated, high-yield environments suggests a potential benefit of small amounts of N in starter fertilizer.

 Figure 1.
 Visual differences with starter P fertilizer on low testing soils.
-Picture by Nathan Mueller, former K-State Agronomy graduate student and current University of Nebraska Cropping Systems Extension.
+Picture by Nathan Mueller, K-State Agronomy graduate student.

 Dorivar Ruiz Diaz, Nutrient Management Specialist